lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 The syntax to drop the column might differ depending on the version of your database server, so please check the syntax of column deletion.
 This change might require a table reorganisation on some platforms.

+:exclamation: Important note :exclamation: This change is mainly related to the removal of the JSR-352 implementation which was the only part of the framework using this column.
+As a consequence, the field `JobExecution#jobConfigurationName` has been removed as well as all APIs using it (constructors and getter in the domain object `JobExecution`, method `JobRepository#createJobExecution(JobInstance, JobParameters, String);` in `JobRepository`).

 ## Job repository/explorer configuration updates

 The Map-based job repository/explorer implementation were deprecated in v4 and completely removed in v5.
 You should use the Jdbc-based implementation instead.
 Unless you are using a custom Job repository/explorer implementation, the `@EnableBatchProcessing` annotation will configure a Jdbc-based `JobRepository` which requires a `DataSource` bean in the application context.
 The `DataSource` bean could refer to an embedded database like H2, HSQL, etc to work with an in-memory job repository.